DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture1.md

 - Localised Market
   - Markets differ from region to region
 - Segmented Market
     - Segmentation can be based on use, size/scale and location
     - further drill down - layers that perform differently.
 - Private negotiations with high transaction costs
   - Time consuming, costly and complex
-  - Private negotiations between pruchaser and seller
+  - Private negotiations between purchaser and seller
   - In real estate in Australia, we are charged stamp duty - charge by the government to 'stamp' your enforce your contract
     - Based upon the value of your contract